 - 3/4 cup shortening

 - 1 cup granulated sugar - plus more for rolling

 - 1/4 cup molasses

-- Preheat the oven to 350 degrees F. Prepare baking sheets with parchment paper or silicone baking mats.
+- Preheat the oven to 350 degrees F. Line baking sheets with parchment paper or silicone baking mats.

 - In a medium bowl, whisk together the flour, baking soda, cinnamon, ginger, cloves, and salt.
 Set aside.

-- Add the shortening and 1 cup sugar to the bowl of an electric mixer, and blend on medium-high speed until fluffy.
+- Beat shortening and 1 cup sugar with an electric mixer on medium-high speed until fluffy.
 Add the egg and molasses, and beat again until well-combined.
-With the mixer running on low speed, pour in the flour mixture, and mix just until incorporated.
+Add flour mixture, and mix on low speed just until incorporated.